QUICK ESCAPE FROM SITE

 Immigration Provisions

-Drafters should ensure that the sex trafficking law contains immigration relief for trafficking victims without legal status in the destination country.
-The forms should include, but not be limited to: A recovery and reflection period; protection from summary deportation, eligibility for temporary and permanent legal status; eligibility for refugee status if the trafficking victim meets the grounds of the Refugee Convention; a right to safe return, and resettlement or repatriation; and a prohibition against causing statelessness of any trafficking victim.
+Drafters should ensure that the sex trafficking law contains immigration relief for trafficking victims without legal status in the destination or transit country.
+The forms should include, but not be limited to: A recovery and reflection period; access to services; protection from summary deportation, eligibility for temporary and permanent legal status; eligibility for refugee status if the trafficking victim meets the grounds of the Refugee Convention; a right to safe return, and resettlement or repatriation; and a prohibition against causing statelessness of any trafficking victim.

 • De-linking victim support from visas, which allows any valid visa holder to access support rather than needing to apply for a specific trafficking visa to access support.

-• Extension of a temporary visa to all suspected trafficking victims who hold a valid visa for up to 45 days whether or not the individual is willing or able to assist with the investigation and prosecution of the trafficker.
-Undocumented individuals may be granted a Bridging F visa for up to 45 days.
+• Allowing for a temporary visa to all individuals identified as ‘suspected victims of trafficking victims’.
+The Bridging F visa is valid for up to 45 days whether or not the individual is willing or able to assist with the investigation and prosecution of the trafficker.

-• Extension of support for an additional 45 days to trafficking victims who are willing, but unable to participate in the criminal justice process.
-Suspected trafficking victims who do not hold valid visas may be granted a second Bridging F visa for up to 45 days.
+• Extension of the Bridging F visa for an additional 45 days to trafficking victims who are willing, but unable to participate in the criminal justice process.

 • Formalized assistance in the form of a 20 day transition period for those victims leaving the program.